yathit/yathit-inboxcrm-help/_posts/2000-02-05-sending-tracked-email.md

 ## How to track an email

-To track an outbound email, select the Tracking check box when compose or reply a message:
+To track an outbound email, select the *Track* checkbox when compose or reply a message:

 {% include full-screenshot.html file="sending-tracked-email.png" %}
 <br/>